Mitr Phol Group Sustainability

 Monitor and evaluate the effectiveness of measures, review and address environmental issues, and present the outcome to the management at least once a year.

-By implementing these guidelines, the Company is able to identify stakeholders, analyze and assess risks and opportunities related to pollution prevention and environmental protection, improve environmental management, ensure compliance with legal and other relevant requirements, and achieve environmental targets, leading to greater transparency and building trust among stakeholders.
+By implementing these guidelines, the Company is able to identify stakeholders, analyze and assess risks and opportunities related to pollution prevention and environmental protection, strengthen environmental management, ensure compliance with legal and other applicable requirements, and achieve environmental objectives, enhancing transparency and fostering trust among stakeholders.

 Industrial Water Management